Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 5. Get to know your professors

-Professors are gatekeepers to professional success.
+Professors are gatekeepers on the road to professional success.
 For starters, asking for help on class material means you're likely to do better on exams and get better grades.
 Obv.

-But professors are also the people who could offer you part-time work to collaborate on research with them and you can pick up valuable skills and knowledge from them that aren’t taught in class.
+Professors are also the people who could offer you part-time work to collaborate on research with them.
+You can pick up valuable skills and knowledge from them that aren’t taught in any class.

 Local employers also often reach out to professors looking for promising students to recruit after graduation.
 If you get to know your professor, you're more likely to come to mind when those employers come calling.

-Professors are more than likely going to be your letters of reference, too.
-If you’re considering continuing on to medical school, law school or really any graduate school at all, you’ll want glowing letters of recommendation from your professors as part of your application package.
+Professors are more than likely going to be the source of your letters of reference, too.
+If you’re considering graduate school, you’ll want glowing letters of recommendation from your professors as part of your application package.

 Do the work now to earn that reputation.
 Go to class.
 Reach out when you have questions.
-And go to office hours, even if just to chat and get to know their field of study a bit more.
+Go to office hours, even if just to chat and get to know their field of study a bit more.